Novi Sad raid: Legacy

 Of the massacres perpetrated by the Hungarian occupational authorities in Yugoslavia, the raid in southern Bačka remains the most infamous.
 The killings have been referred to as the Novi Sad massacre, the Újvidék massacre, or simply The Raid (Racija).

 In its aftermath, the historian Deborah S. Cornelius writes, "relations between Hungary and Serbia have never been the same."
 Decades hence, the raid continues to feature prominently in the Hungarian popular imagination, more so than most events from the war.
 It was depicted in Hungarian director András Kovács' 1966 film Cold Days (Hideg napok).
 It features prominently in Yugoslav writer Danilo Kiš's 1962 novel Psalm 44 (Psalm 44) and his 1972 novel Hourglass (Peščanik).
 The massacre held special significance for Kiš as his father was nearly killed during it.

 The Yugoslav writer Aleksandar Tišma, who narrowly escaped being rounded up and killed in the massacre, explored the topic in his 1972 novel The Book About Blam (Knjiga o Blamu).
 It is also described in Tibor Cseres' 1991 book Blood Feud in Bačka (Vérbosszú Bácskában).

 In 1971, a commemorative statue by the sculptor Jovan Soldatović was erected in Novi Sad, on the spot where the bodies of victims were tossed into the Danube.
 The inscription at the base of the statue reads:

 Similar statues, also created by Soldatović, exist in Žabalj and Čurug.
 Commemorative ceremonies are held annually in Novi Sad and the other massacre sites.

+In 2022, the Serbian Orthodox Church canonized the Orthodox Christian victims of the raid along with the victims of other Axis crimes committed in Bačka between 1941 and 1942 as the "Holy Martyrs of Bačka".